 - Test the rice for doneness.
 It should be firm but cooked through – ie you shouldn’t feel any hard pieces in the rice when you bite into it.

-- Stir in the cream and the grated cheese and continue cooking (and stirring) on a low heat until the cheese has melted.
+- Stir in the cream and the grated cheese and continue cooking (and stirring) on low heat until the cheese has melted.
 Stir in the remaining butter.

 - Taste for seasoning and add salt and black pepper to your own taste if necessary.